 Histpop, the online historical population reports website, in its Registrar General section provides access to all the published registration reports from 1855 - 1920, giving statistical information on numbers of births, marriages and deaths, as well as some medical statistics.
 There is no personal information on the site.

 A very informative site, giving a lot of information about the history of registration in Scotland from 1855 to the Second World War is The Scottish Way of Birth and Death.
 The section on Marriage, in particular, can explain a lot about the details of a Scottish marriage certificate.

-Records of Wigtown Sheriff Court and Wigtown Commissary Court are held by the National Archives of Scotland.
+Records of Wigtown Sheriff Court, Stranraer Sheriff Court and Wigtown Commissary Court are held by the National Records of Scotland.
 An outline of the records is given on a separate page.

 An Index to Consistorial Processes and Decreets at the Commissariot of Edinburgh, 1658 - 1800, is available at the Open Library.
 These are court actions concerning marriage, legitimacy and divorce.